UppASD/UppASD-tutorial/content/magnon/magnon.rst

 Eq 5.
 Excitation energy for spin waves in an isotropic ferromagnet.

-Tutorial 7: Spin wave stiffness
+Exercise 7: Spin wave stiffness
 -------------------------------

 The spin wave stiffness and the related property exchange stiffness provides the bridge between atomistic spin dynamics and micromagnetism.